WPDevelopers/disable-comments/readme.txt

 Go to the edit page for the post you want to disable comments on.
 Scroll down to the "Discussion" box, where you will find the comment options for that post.
 If you don't see a "Discussion" box, then click on "Screen Options" at the top of your screen, and make sure the "Discussion" checkbox is checked.

 You can also bulk-edit the comment status of multiple posts from the [posts screen](http://codex.wordpress.org/Posts_Screen).

-= Why is persistent mode disabled? =

-Someone (probably your site administrator) has chosen to disable this option.
-See "What is persistent mode?" above.

 == Details ==